Dr Laura Brettell

 Areas of Research

-I am fascinated by the ecology and evolution of arthropod-associated viruses, in particular; the interplay between the ecology of the host(s), the host-virus interactions and the interactions among viruses and other microbes.
+I am fascinated by the ecology and evolution of arthropod-associated microbes, in particular; the interplay between the ecology of the host(s), the host-microbe interactions and the interactions among microbes themselves.
 These topics allow me to explore diverse systems, from understanding mosquito-virome/microbiome interactions and how these may be exploited to combat mosquito-borne pathogens and how global change is affecting vector-borne disease, to understanding honey bee disease relevant for the apiculture and honey industries, and studying pollinator health to conserve biodiversity and secure sustainable pollination in the face of global change.